puppetlabs/puppetlabs-docker/README.md

 ## Description

-This module installs, configures, and manages [Docker](https://github.com/docker/docker).
+This module install, configures, and manages [Docker](https://github.com/docker/docker).

 Due to the new naming convention for Docker packages, this module prefaces any params that refer to the release with `_ce` or `_engine`.
 Examples of these are documented in this README.